w3f/polkadot-wiki/docs/learn/learn-transactions.md

 mortal transaction, and then an attacker replays that transaction within the mortality window (i.e., the specified block interval).

+### Vested Transfers

+{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} may have a lock placed on them to account for vesting funds.
+Like other types of locks, these funds cannot be transferred but can be used in other parts of the protocol such as voting in governance or being staked as a validator or nominator.

+Vesting funds are on a release schedule and unlock a constant number of tokens at each block (**linear vesting**) or can unlock the full amount after a specific block number (**cliff vesting**).

 ## Verifying Extrinsics

 :::danger